Sanity vs Strapi: hosted SaaS vs self-hosted — what are the real tradeoffs for a platform team?

 Frequently Asked Questions

-How is Sanity fundamentally different from Strapi for a platform team?
+How do Sanity and Strapi differ at the architectural level for a platform team?

 Expanded Explanation: